yujungchen77/My-Node.js-playground---Map-of-Session-Attributes-for-Express/SessionAttributeForExpress/README.md

 # Map of Session Attributes for Node.js Express
 =============================================================
-  This session_attribute_map.js helps you to session information in form of <key, value> MAP, which J2EE developers are used to.
+  This session_attribute_map.js helps you to store session information in form of <key, value> MAP, which J2EE developers are used to.

   I am a J2EE developer.
 When doing web development, I am used to have session attributes to handle